w3c/wai-curricula/content/how-to-use-this-curricula.md

 </tbody>
 </table>

-### A Course for Professionals Sharing Different Roles
+### A Face-To-Face Course for Professionals Sharing Different Roles

-A combination of knowledge for several roles.
+A small organization wants to train their designers and developers together in web accessibility.

 <table>
 <caption>Several roles together</caption>